brightigiemokha/Game-app.html/README.md

 - JavaScript
-    - No errors were found when passing through the official [Jshint validator](https://jshint.com/)
+    - No errors were found when passing through the official [Jshint validator](https://jshint.com/) two functions appear un-used, these functions are being called from the index.html, so that is why the appear as the  unused variables in the validator.
       - The following metrics were returned:
       - Function with the largest signature take 1 arguments, while the median is 1
       - There are 3 functions in this file.
       - Function with the largest signature takes 2 arguments, while the median is 0.
       - Largest function has 16 statements in it, while the median is 8.
       - The most complex function has a cyclomatic complexity value of 7 while the median is 4.
+      -
       ![js](./assets/image/jsval.png)

 ### Unfixed Bugs